 - Ensure that the children are supervised at all times

 - Know how to get in touch with the Local Authority Social Services (Children’s Services) in case the need arises.

 - The society believes that it is important to build a partnership between parents and the society.

 - Parents of children involved in a production are encouraged to take an active part in the care of the children when being involved with the society.
-All parents of children involved in a production will be given a copy of the Child Protection Policy
+All parents of children involved in a production will be given a copy of the Safeguarding Policy

-- All parents should collect or arange to have their children collected, after rehearsals and performances; it is not the responsibiity of the society to transport children.
+- All parents should collect or arrange to have their children collected, after rehearsals and performances; it is not the responsibility of the society to transport children.

 - The society will attempt to ensure that no adult has unsupervised contact with a child.